 Understand what’s in and out of network

 Health insurance plans have a network that is made up of doctors and other healthcare providers that have a contract with the health insurance company.
 Some plans have large nationwide networks.
-Others limit the network to a certain geographic area or healthcare system.
+Others limit the network to a certain geographic service area or healthcare system.
 If you travel frequently or have business in different states, consider plans with a nationwide network.
-Short-term plans tend to have wider networks, Baechle says.
+Short term plans tend to have wider networks, Baechle says.

 However, if you see a doctor or physician who’s outside your network, you might have to pay full price for medical services.